WWsiyang/CodeWords-1/W2/readme.md

 > McNeil says that, because of developments in type design software, their form of ‘constructed’ type is often looked down upon by professional type designers ‘as something that anybody could do – as if there’s no real quality to it’.
 Muir adds: ‘So when you do anything modular or geometric people go “Ugh, bitmap!”’

+MuirMcNeil’s work has always sought to be about content and context, through discovery more than preconception.

 ![Image of MuirMcNeil’s identity design](https://github.com/Raymondvonz/CodeWords/blob/master/W2/MuirMcNeil’s%20identity%20design.jpg)